Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows: Acknowledgements

 \section{Acknowledgements}

+The authors sincerely thank the anonymous reviewers for their valuable and instructive comments and suggestions, which were very helpful for revising the manuscript.
+Also, we warmly thank Dr. Tao Chen (Southern University of Science and Technology), Dr. Yudong Zhang (Zhengzhou University), Dr. Chuandong Lin (Sun Yat-sen University), Dr. Dejia Zhang (China University of Mining and Technology (Beijing)), and Dr. Bohai Chen (North China Institute of Aerospace Engineering) for many helpful discussions.
 We acknowledge support from the National Natural Science Foundation of China (Grant Nos.
-11875001 and 12172061), Science Foundation of Hebei Province (Grant No. A2021409001), ``Three, Three and Three" Talent Project of Hebei Province (Grant No. A202105005), Science Foundation of Fujian Province (Grant No. 2021J01652), CAEP Foundation (Grant No. CX2019033), the opening project of State Key Laboratory of Explosion Science and Technology (Beijing Institute of Technology) (Grant No. KFJJ21-16M).
+11875001 and 12172061), Natural Science Foundation of Hebei Province (Grant Nos.
+A2021409001 and 226Z7601G), ``Three, Three and Three" Talent Project of Hebei Province (Grant No. A202105005), Natural Science Foundation of Fujian Province (Grant No. 2021J01652), CAEP Foundation (Grant No. CX2019033), the opening project of State Key Laboratory of Explosion Science and Technology (Beijing Institute of Technology) (Grant No. KFJJ21-16M) and Foundation of Laboratory of Computational Physics.
 SS gratefully acknowledges financial support from the European Research Council under the Horizon 2020 Programme Grant Agreement n.
 739964 (``COPMAT").